-On May 4, 1994, Israeli Prime Minister Yitzhak Rabin and PLO Chairman Yasser Arafat reached agreement in Cairo on the first stage of Palestinian self-rule.
+On May 4, 1994, Israeli Prime Minister Yitzhak Rabin and PLO Chairman Yasser Arafat reach an agreement in Cairo on the first stage of Palestinian self-rule.

 The agreement was made in accordance with the Oslo Accords, signed in Washington, D.C. on September 13, 1993.
 This was the first direct, face-to-face agreement between Israel and the Palestinians and it acknowledged Israel’s right to exist.
 It was also designed as a framework for future relations between the two parties.